 Funding for California Native American Tribes

 The Water Boards are pleased to offer various financial programs and opportunities to assist state and federally-recognized California Native American Tribes to help protect and improve California’s waters.
 Funding for the loan and grant programs primarily comes from bonds passed by voters and monies provided by the federal government.
 Each program has its own guidelines, application process and funding cycle.
-For additional information on the Water Boards financial assistance programs visit our Division of Financial Assistance page and Tribal Funding for Californian Indian Tribes Brochure.

 Other funding opportunities offered include: